octomiau/bad-banking/README.md

 # Bad Banking App

 Bad Banking is a simple React application that simulates basic banking operations.
 It includes a login system, account creation, deposit, withdrawal, balance checking, and transaction history.
+It is called "Bad Banking" because it stores and displays the entered data.
 <img src="./public/githubScreen.png">

 ## 🌟 Features: